Moscow says 50 Ukrainian drones shot down as attacks spark fires at Russian power stations

 Meanwhile, Russia attacked Ukraine overnight with seven missiles, and air defences downed two missiles and three reconnaissance drones, the Ukrainian air force said Saturday.

-Gov. Oleh Kiper, head of Ukraine’s Odesa region, said that ballistic missiles had damaged infrastructure overnight, but did not provide further details.
+Gov. Oleh Kiper, head of Ukraine’s Odesa region, said that ballistic missiles had damaged infrastructure overnight, but didn't provide further details.
 Previous attacks on the Black Sea city on Friday damaged port infrastructure, including two food export terminals, Ukrainian President Volodymyr Zelenskyy said.

-Russian shelling also killed a 50-year-old man in the city of Vovchansk, said Gov. Oleh Syniehubov, head of Ukraine’s Kharkiv region.
+Russian shelling also killed two men, including a 81-year-old retiree in the city of Vovchansk, said Gov. Oleh Syniehubov, head of Ukraine’s Kharkiv region.

-A 60-year-old woman was also injured after shelling struck a nine-story apartment block, he said.
+A 60-year-old woman was wounded after shelling struck a nine-story apartment building, he said.

+Alongside the attacks, Ukrainian police said they were hunting for two Ukrainian soldiers who killed a police officer at a checkpoint in the country’s Vinnytsia region.

+The troops opened fire on Maksym Zaretskyi, 20, in the early hours of Saturday morning after he stopped their car for a routine inspection.
+Zaretskyi’s partner was wounded, but survived the attack.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine